rohany/redwood-guide/README.md

 ## First-Time Setup

-Please follow these steps when you first set up your Sapling account.
+Please follow these steps when you first set up your Redwood account.

 ### How to SSH